Afterburner: Limitations

-Due to their high fuel consumption, afterburners are only used for short duration, high-thrust requirements.
-These include heavy-weight or short runway take-offs, assisting catapult launches from aircraft carriers, and during air combat.
+Due to their high fuel consumption, afterburners are only used for short-duration, high-thrust requirements.
+These include heavy-weight or short-runway take-offs, assisting catapult launches from aircraft carriers, and during air combat.
 A notable exception is the Pratt & Whitney J58 engine used in the SR-71 Blackbird which used its afterburner for prolonged periods and was refueled in-flight as part of every reconnaissance mission.

 An afterburner has a limited life to match its intermittent use.
 The J58 was an exception with a continuous rating.
 This was achieved with thermal barrier coatings on the liner and flame holders and by cooling the liner and nozzle with compressor bleed air instead of turbine exhaust gas.

 Efficiency

 In heat engines such as jet engines, efficiency is highest when combustion occurs at the highest pressure and temperature possible, and expanded down to ambient pressure (see Carnot cycle).

 Since the exhaust gas already has a reduced oxygen content, owing to previous combustion, and since the fuel is not burning in a highly compressed air column, the afterburner is generally inefficient in comparison to the main combustion process.
 Afterburner efficiency also declines significantly if, as is usually the case, the inlet and tailpipe pressure decreases with increasing altitude.

 This limitation applies only to turbojets.
 In a military turbofan combat engine, the bypass air is added into the exhaust, thereby increasing the core and afterburner efficiency.
 In turbojets the gain is limited to 50%, whereas in a turbofan it depends on the bypass ratio and can be as much as 70%.

-However, as a counterexample, the SR-71 had reasonable efficiency at high altitude in afterburning ("wet") mode owing to its high speed (mach 3.2) and correspondingly high pressure due to ram intake.
+However, as a counterexample, the SR-71 had reasonable efficiency at high altitude in afterburning ("wet") mode owing to its high speed (Mach 3.2) and correspondingly high pressure due to ram intake.

 Influence on cycle choice

 Afterburning has a significant influence upon engine cycle choice.

-Lowering fan pressure ratio decreases specific thrust (both dry and wet afterburning), but results in a lower temperature entering the afterburner.
+Lowering the fan pressure ratio decreases specific thrust (both dry and wet afterburning), but results in a lower temperature entering the afterburner.
 Since the afterburning exit temperature is effectively fixed, the temperature rise across the unit increases, raising the afterburner fuel flow.
 The total fuel flow tends to increase faster than the net thrust, resulting in a higher specific fuel consumption (SFC).
 However, the corresponding dry power SFC improves (i.e. lower specific thrust).
 The high temperature ratio across the afterburner results in a good thrust boost.

 If the aircraft burns a large percentage of its fuel with the afterburner alight, it pays to select an engine cycle with a high specific thrust (i.e. high fan pressure ratio/low bypass ratio).
 The resulting engine is relatively fuel efficient with afterburning (i.e. Combat/Take-off), but thirsty in dry power.
 If, however, the afterburner is to be hardly used, a low specific thrust (low fan pressure ratio/high bypass ratio) cycle will be favored.
 Such an engine has a good dry SFC, but a poor afterburning SFC at Combat/Take-off.

 Often the engine designer is faced with a compromise between these two extremes.